buddhist-uni/buddhist-uni.github.io/_courses/tranquility-and-insight.md

 lecturers:
   - analayo
 icon: "fas fa-spinner"
-description: "A course on part of the Madhyama Āgama held in 2013, the sutras covered (MA 72-86) revolve around the interdependence of _samatha_ and _vipassana_ meditation and their co-creation of wisdom.
+description: "A short course on part of the Madhyama Āgama held in 2013, the sutras covered (MA 72-86) revolve around the interdependence of _samatha_ and _vipassana_ meditation and their co-creation of wisdom.
 Bhikkhu Anālayo makes the difficult subject accessible in his inimitably methodical style."
 time: 1
 tags:
   - ma